 - 1. Providing students with information on obtaining all required criminal background checks. - 2.
 Assuring all criminal background check results have been obtained for each student. - 3.
 Maintaining confidentiality of student CBC information. - 4.
 Obtaining a completed Consent to Share Background Check Results form for each student. - 5.
-Providing student CBC information to affiliated clinical sites upon request or as required by contract.
+Providing student CBC information to affiliated clinical sites upon request or as required by contract. - 6.
+Counsel students with a positive CBC regarding the ramifications of a positive background check result using the Receipt of Counseling on Positive Background Check Results Acknowledgement Form.

-6. Attempting to place student with criminal record in alternate clinical site(s) if denied acceptance by a clinical site.

-- 1. Filing CBC documentation in appropriate student file. - 2.
-Filing completed, signed and dated Consent to Share Background Check Results and Receipt of Criminal Background Check Results Acknowledgement Form in student's clinical education file. - 3.
-Maintaining confidentiality of any student information regarding Criminal Background Checks results.

-- 1. Ensuring adherence to University policy regarding graduate student background checks. - 2.
-Releasing any and all criminal background check findings to the accrediting agency and any regulatory agencies as required by law. - 3.
-Otherwise maintaining confidentiality of student CBC information.
+7. Attempting to place student with criminal record in alternate clinical site(s) if denied acceptance by a clinical site.
+Staff: 1.
+Filing CBC documentation in appropriate student file.
+2. Filing completed, signed and dated Consent to Share Background Check Results in the student's file.
+3. Maintaining confidentiality of any student information regarding Criminal Background Checks results.
+Program Director: - 1.
+Ensuring adherence to University policy regarding graduate student background checks.
+2. Releasing any and all criminal background check findings to the accrediting agency and any regulatory agencies as required by law.
+3. Otherwise, maintaining confidentiality of student CBC information.